phreaktastic/nemesischat/README.md

 This object will be hydrated with data reflecting the current in-combat encounter.
 This can be trash mods or bosses.
 So far, it includes `interrupts` and `avoidableDamage`, but this may change as new angles are considered.

 The purpose of this object is to store data relating strictly to the current in-combat encounter.
+This object is re-initlialized every time a player enters combat from a non-combat state, and thus. should not be relied upon for any long-term data.
+The approach of wiping this data per-encounter is intentional; the goal is to minimize prospective memory usage and keep the addon efficient.
+There may be adjustments to this, as it is stil in development.

 ---